Terence Davis: Sacramento Kings (2021–2023)

 On March 25, 2021, Davis was traded to the Sacramento Kings in exchange for a 2021 second-round draft pick.
 He made his Kings debut two days later, recording six points, two rebounds and two assists in a 100–98 win over the Cleveland Cavaliers.

 On August 7, 2021, Davis re-signed with the Kings.
 He scored a career-high 35 points in a 133–131 loss to the Detroit Pistons on January 19, 2022.
 On February 1, 2022, Davis underwent wrist surgery and was ruled out for three months, effectively ending the rest of his regular-season run.

 On November 15, 2022, Davis scored 31 points, grabbed nine rebounds, and recorded three steals and seven three-pointers at 70% field goal shooting, in a 153–121 win over the Brooklyn Nets.

 Rip City Remix (2023–2024)

 On December 11, 2023, Davis joined the Rip City Remix of the NBA G League.
 However, he left the Remix in January 2024, after suffering a season-ending injury.

 Wisconsin Herd (2024–2025)

 On October 2, 2024, Davis signed with the Milwaukee Bucks, but was waived on October 15.
 On October 28, he joined the Wisconsin Herd.

-Return to Sacramento (2025)
+Second stint with Kings (2025)

 On April 9, 2025, Davis returned to the Sacramento Kings.
+He was waived by Sacramento prior to the start of the regular season on October 18, and joined the Stockton Kings.
+Davis was waived by the Kings on February 3, 2026.

+On February 6, 2026, he was announced by the Leones de Ponce as their new signing for the upcoming season in Puerto Rico's Baloncesto Superior Nacional.
+He was released from the team on April 23, when the Leones signed Darius Bazley.